You’d love to buy, but you have no idea how to get a down payment on a house!

 Matt told the story of one of his clients who managed to save 2,000 a month by making sacrifices like living in a small apartment or not getting expensive coffee or meals out.
 The interest they made from their savings was between $12,000 – $16,000!
 That is additional for doing nothing more than placing your savings in the right account.

 Buying a home is not just a financial decision.
 It is a life decision, so consider doing things that are counter-intuitive.
-With that said, here are some little known things that can get you to down payment goals
+With that said, here are some little known things that can get money for a down payment on a house.

 Withdraw from your IRA

-You can “borrow” without paying the 10% early withdrawal penalty for a down payment.
+You can “borrow” without paying the 10% early withdrawal penalty to ge money for a down payment on a house.
 You do this as long as you have not bought a home in the last two years.
 This is a per person limit, so if you are married you could each do this for $20,000.

 Borrow from your 401k